 Seasonal variety packs

 Similarly, Sarb has seen an increase in variety pack orders this summer, which often include a variety of fruit flavored beverages.
 “Companies don’t sell all of their flavors individually, so people will buy variety packs to try new flavors they’re curious about,” he explains.
-Some of his top-selling variety packs include the White Claw Iced Tea Variety Pack and the Sierra Nevada Hazy Little Things Party Pack.
+Some of his top-selling variety packs include the White Claw Iced Tea Variety Pack and the Sierra Nevada Little Things Party Pack.

 Liquors and hard alcohol